Solinea/ansible-playbook-examples/README.md

 # ansible-playbook-examples

 # Ansible Roles
  The ansible roles are not resident in this repository.
 They must be pulled from other repositories.
-To do that. run the following command *inside* the roles directory
+To do that, run the following command *inside* the roles directory
 ```commandline
 $ ansible-galaxy install -r ./install_roles.yml -p .
 ```